aarda55/Arduino-rc-car/README.md

 --------------------------------------------------------------------------------------------------

-How to drive:
+# How to drive:

   1. Setting up: Uploading the Arduino-rc-car-sketch.ino to the arduino.

-  2. Calibrating controller: Turning the controller on and checking signals that are given.
+  2. Calibrating controller: Turning the controller on and checking signals that are given through the Controller-Calibrator.ino file. (only Arduino, Controller &&
+     receiver are needed!)

   3. Rebuilding the whole circuit